-According to The World Economic Forum, the definition for digital finance refers to the integration of big data, artificial intelligence (AI), mobile platforms, blockchain and the Internet of things (IoT) in the provision of financial services.
+According to The World Economic Forum, the definition of digital finance refers to the integration of big data, artificial intelligence (AI), mobile platforms, blockchain, and the Internet of things (IoT) in the provision of financial services.

 Sustainable finance, on the other hand, refers to financial services integrating environmental, social and governance (ESG) criteria into the business or investment decisions for the lasting benefit of both clients and society at large.

 WEF believes that blockchain represents a core element of sustainable digital finance — a new paradigm that combines emerging technology with environmentally conscious business models.

 Moreover, blockchain technology along, with artificial intelligence, mobile platforms and the Internet of Things combined with ESG objectives, could help governments and organizations reach sustainable goals.